 Five holes were built in the summer of 1931.
 Green fees were 50 cents.
 Four additional holes were constructed in the 1934 season.
 The current clubhouse was built in 1934.

-The original 9-hole layout was a par 72.
-The first hole was was the 8th hole in the current layout of the course.
+The original 9-hole layout was a par 36.
+The first hole of the original layout was was the current 8th hole of the course.

 The first Club Championship was held in 1934 with J.C.
 Tuck winning the title.
 In 1942, the club introduced the annual Labour Day Weekend men's tournament.